linckandrea/manifests/README.md

-local manifests for my persona use
+local manifests for my personal use